BlissRoms/Documentation-old/docs/Bliss OS/installation-guide.md

     reboot

 It should recognize and load the correct firmware versions for your device upon reboot if you did everything correctly.

+## Conclusion

+Thanks for following along!
+If you want to check out the next guide, [click here!](extras.md)

+Having problems with your new installation?
+[Check out Troubleshooting.](troubleshooting.md)